GameMakerHub/Catalyst/docs/index.md

 ### Linux and OSX

 Make sure you have PHP7.3 and Composer installed.

-Run a `composer install` in this directory, and then you can use it.
+Clone this repository, run a `composer install` in this directory, and then you can use it.

 ## Usage

-`./index.php -h` will display help.
-If you can't link the PHP executable you'll have to manually call it like so;
-`/c/php7.3/php.exe index.php -h`
+The windows installer adds `catalyst` to the path by default.
+You can run `catalyst` by typing it anywhere in the command line.

+If you haven't got catalyst in your path (linux or OSX), you can execute the `index.php` file manually.

+`catalyst help` will display all commands and information

 ### Example
 Imagine we have a project that requires some extended functions.